Man City refuse to let Sane join Bayern Munich unless asking price met | Goal.com

 The 24-year-old will enter the final 12 months of his City contract at the end of June, which could see a significant drop in the transfer fee that Bayern would expect to pay.

-Uncertainty over football finances in the wake of the coronavirus pandemic could have another further impact on fees and salaries.
+Uncertainty over football finances in the wake of the coronavirus pandemic could have a further impact on fees and salaries.

 German newspaper Bild, who reported that Sane had agreed terms, claims Bayern have made an opening offer of €40 million (£35m/$43m) for the forward.